While PFMA monitors a multitude of proposed legislation, it focuses on certain priorities at the national and state level.

 PFMA will continue to push for improvements to Pennsylvania’s business climate.
 PFMA’s role cuts both ways on this issue, working to promote tax law that encourages growth and expansion while also educating lawmakers on the drawbacks and risks of tax policies we believe are misguided.

-• PFMA supports legislation to exempt sales tax from being subject to credit card interchange fees.
-Rep. Greg Scott (D-Montgomery) has introduced HB 2394 on this issue.
+- PFMA supports legislation to exempt sales tax from being subject to credit card interchange fees.
+Last session Rep. Greg Scott (D-Montgomery) introduced HB 2394 on this issue.

-• PFMA supports proposals to expand the current cap on the Sales and Use Tax Vendor Discount, which offers a small reduction in the amount of taxes owed by businesses that collect and remit sales tax to the state in a timely manner.
-Rep. Paul Friel (D-Chester) and Sen. Kristen Phillips-Hill (R-York) have introduced legislation on this issue as HB 2278 and SB 1225 respectively.
+- PFMA supports proposals to expand the current cap on the Sales and Use Tax Vendor Discount, which offers a small reduction in the amount of taxes owed by businesses that collect and remit sales tax to the state in a timely manner.
+Last session Rep. Paul Friel (D-Chester) and Sen. Kristen Phillips-Hill (R-York) introduced legislation on this issue as HB 2278 and SB 1225 respectively.

 Regulatory Reform